Mr-Glenn/Arduino-Hourglass-ADXL345/README.md

 The "main.ino" file includes a writeup of what connections to make and what libraries are required.

-(Pointers to what code has been altered are also included.)
+(Pointers to what code has been altered are also included)

 [1] https://github.com/fbrnc/Arduino_Hourglass